 1. Joint legal custody, both parents agree.
 The other parent signs the consent letter (notarized).
 Carry it with the itinerary and the child's passport.

 2. Sole legal custody.
 Carry a certified copy of the custody order awarding sole legal custody.
-Some carriers and countries (notably Mexico) will still ask for a notarized statement from the traveling parent explaining the arrangement.
+Some carriers and countries (notably Mexico) will still ask for a notarized statement from the traveling parent explaining the custody arrangement.

 3. Deceased other parent.
 Carry a certified copy of the death certificate.
 A notarized statement from the surviving parent referencing the death certificate is helpful for international trips.